FreektenDoesschate/Portfolio/learn/setup_anaconda_env.md

 ## List of handy jupyter extensions and python packages

-Make sure you are in the correct environment, then run following code blocks
+Make sure you are in the environment in which you want to install, then run following code blocks

 Jupyter extensions:
 ```console